os-lecture/2023S-os-lectures/lec1/p5-tryunix.md

 - By default, FD=1 means the standard output (screen)
 - open() always uses the minimum unused FD
 - Set the FD of "output.txt" as 1 by using close(1) + open(...)
-- exec() reserves the FDs, the ouput will be redirected to "output.txt" by execute "echo"
+- exec() reserves the FDs, the ouput will be redirected to "output.txt" by executing "echo"

        $ redirect
        $ cat output.txt